-A financial instrument (asset or liability) is a contract that gives rise to a financial asset of one entity and a financial liability or equity investment of another entity.
-They are held in the balance sheet date at their carrying value.
+A financial instrument is a contract that gives rise to a financial asset of one entity and a financial liability or equity investment of another entity.
+They are recognised on the balance sheet when the Council becomes party to the contractual provisions of the financial instrument.